ariel-m-s/random-forest/README.md

 - `max_depth`: Maximum depth of each decision tree.
 - `min_samples_split`: The minimum number of samples a non-leaf node can have to split.

+Adjusting the parameters of the Random Forest model can have a significant impact on its performance and behavior.
+It's common practice to perform a hyperparameter search using techniques like grid search or random search to find the optimal combination of parameters that maximizes the model's accuracy on a validation set.

 ## Visualization

 The `generate_treemap` method in the `DecisionTreeModel` class creates an interactive treemap visualization of the decision tree.
 This visualization can help understand the structure of individual decision trees within the Random Forest.